Ihr Hochbeet richtig befüllen

 • This variant takes a relatively long time and is therefore not suitable for spontaneous filling.

-Refill the raised bed
+refill raised bed

 • New material for the natural rotting processes

-• Fresh supply of nutrients
+• Fresh nutrient supply

 • Use of the entire space in the raised bed